kofimuad/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 9 - Divide and Rule
 A script that prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are both env vars.

+## Task 10 - Love is anterior to life, posterior to death, initial of creation, and the exponent of breath
+A script that displays the result of BREATH to the power LOVE